weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

 ## Develop
-- Read default data type for attributes fro model.
+- Read default data type for attributes from model.

 ## 8.10.0
 - Add function to get data type of attribute.